NikKowPHP/social-brain/chapters/chapter-4.md

 Let's look at a case study I call "The Premature Solution."

 Our manager, Maria, is learning to be a better conductor.
 Her junior engineer, Leo, a natural Connector, comes to her one evening, clearly distressed.
 "I'm so frustrated," he says.
 "My project idea was just shot down in the architecture review—the one I've been working on for a month.
-They didn't even really seem to listen to the pitch."
+They didn't even seem to listen to the pitch."

 Maria's Architect brain immediately boots up.
 As a manager, she sees a problem, and her instinct is to solve it.
 "Okay," she says, leaning forward.
 "First, did you document their objections in an email?
 Second, we need to create a new presentation that preemptively counters their main arguments.
 Third, have you considered going to the senior director with the data?"